CYLALighthouse/CYLA_Assessments_Toolkit/docs/t2st.md

 ### Using the T2ST Tracker

 The most important piece that must be filled out is the comment code.
 This helps differentiate the type of environment and lesson you facilitated to your students.
-Whether it was Academic Coaching (AC) or Planned Intervention (PAC) and even if it were a one on one (1) or a small group (SG).
+Whether it was Academic Coaching (AC) or Planned Academic Coaching (PAC) and a Socio-Emotional Development check-ins (SED) or a Planned Socio-Emotional Development (PSED).
 Look below to figure out the difference.

 <!-- tabs:start -->